Clinical Training Calendar 2024 – 2025

 The Structure of the Training is a powerful combination of theory, demonstration, and experiential practice and supervision.
 Learning occurs in a safe, supportive, and encouraging environment.
 Each session is separated by two to three months to allow practice and integration of the material.

-Tuition: $3,000 for three modules, pay as you go for workshops, supervision etc.
+• Tuition: $3,000 for three modules, pay as you go for each module ($1,000) Imago workshops, supervision, and the final Imago full session recording review.

-- Certification Package: $4,500 for all 17 days, attendance at one of Michelle Bohls' Getting The Love You Want Workshops, six hours of supervision, and review of your final recording for certification.
+• Certification Package: $4,500 for all training days, attendance at one of Michelle Bohls' Getting The Love You Want Workshops (online version), six hours of supervision, and review of your final recording for certification.

 Research